The current picture inside the Jewish community

 Jonathan Greenberg serves as the Director of Freedom Initiatives at the Jack Miller Family Foundation.
 He is a former Midwest Political Director at AIPAC and was ordained a rabbi at Hebrew Union College in 2006

-Samantha Harris is a Senior Fellow at the Foundation for Individual Rights in Education (FIRE) and is of counsel to the firm of Mudrick & Zucker, where she concentrates her practice in the areas of campus discipline, Title IX, and free speech.
-She has advised students, faculty, administrators, and attorneys on issues of free speech and due process on campus.
+Samantha Harris is a founding partner at Allen Harris PLLC, where she concentrates her practice in the areas of campus discipline, Title IX, and free speech.
+She advises students, faculty, administrators, and attorneys on issues of free speech and due process on campus.

 Dr. Christina Hoff Sommers